Endovascular Aneurysm Repair

 Surgical Aneurysm Repair

-An interventional radiologist or vascular surgeon may recommend that you have a surgical procedure called open aneurysm repair if your aneurysm is causing symptoms or is larger than 2 inches, or is enlarging under observation.
+An interventional radiologist or vascular surgeon may recommend that you have a surgical procedure called open aneurysm repair if your aneurysm is causing symptoms, is larger than 2 inches, or is enlarging under observation.